1. KEY INFORMATION ABOUT THE RESEARCHERS AND THIS STUDY

 Your survey data and all other information collected through your phone, as well as your DNA sample, will be coded with a unique non-decodable identifier so that all information provided by you will remain confidential.
 All identifying information will be stored and secured separately from your survey and phone data and DNA sample and will only be accessible to essential study personnel.
 All data is transferred directly from your phone and stored in a secure and HIPAA compliant environment.

-The companies that may be collaborating with this study to provide the devices and apps used for data collection include Fitbit and CareEvolution.
+The companies that may be collaborating with this study to provide the devices and apps used for data collection include Fitbit, CareEvolution and Apple.
 These companies will receive the routine information that are typically used as part of usual account creation, mobile health device use, or smartphone/app use.

 As part of our collaboration with Fitbit, we will provide your daily mood data, but we will not link any of your identifiable information to this data.
 Furthermore, Fitbit has agreed not to connect the data we provide with the personally identifying information that they already collect through the normal use of the Fitbit.
 Prior to account creation and consenting to this study, you should be sure to review the privacy policies and terms for Fitbit to ensure you are comfortable with their data use and sharing practices.